How to measure the success of your B2B website

 5. User experience

 You will need to know what pages on your website are the most popular.
 Also track what type of visitor they are popular with eg new versus returning visitors.
-Google Analytics will show you bounce rates* and time spent on pages so you can identify which pages may need improving by analysing content, navigation, page speed etc.
+GA4 will show you bounce rates* and time spent on pages so you can identify which pages may need improving by analysing content, navigation, page speed etc.

 A high bounce rate is not necessarily bad, for example, Contact Us pages generally have high bounce rates as people find the information they need and leave.
 However a high bounce rate for your home page does need to be addressed.